 C.3 Civil Rights Certification/ Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan.

 Form HUD-50077-ST-HCV-HP, PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations Including PHA Plan Elements that Have Changed, must be submitted by the PHA as an electronic attachment to the PHA Plan.

 C.4 Challenged Elements.
-If any element of the PHA Plan is challenged, a PHA must include such information as an attachment with a description of any challenges to Plan elements, the source of the challenge, and the PHA's response to the public. (a) Did the public challenge any elements of the Plan?
-Y N □ ⊠ If yes, include Challenged Elements.
+If any element of the PHA Plan is challenged, a PHA must include such information as an attachment with a description of any challenges to Plan elements, the source of the challenge, and the PHA's response to the public. (a) Did the public challenge any elements of the Plan? $ \begin{array}{c} Y & N \\ \Box & \boxtimes \end{array} $ If yes, include Challenged Elements.
 C.5 Troubled PHA. (a) Does the PHA have any current Memorandum of Agreement, Performance Improvement Plan, or Recovery Plan in place?
-Y N N/A
+Y NN/A □ □ ⊠ (b) If yes, please describe:

 Affirmatively Furthering Fair Housing (AFFH).
-D.1 Affirmatively Furthering Fair Housing (AFFH).
-Provide a statement of the PHA's strategies and actions to achieve fair housing goals outlined in an accepted Assessment of Fair Housing (AFH) consistent with 24 CFR § 5.154(d)(5).
+Affirmatively Furthering Fair Housing (AFFH).
+Provide a statement of the PHA's strategies and actions to achieve fair housing goals outlined in an accepted Assessment of Fair Housing (AFH) consistent with 24 CFR § 5.1540)(5).
 Use the chart provided below.
 (PHAs should add as many goals as necessary to overcome fair housing issues and contributing factors.)
 Until such time as the PHA is required to submit an AFH, the PHA is not obligated to complete this chart.
-The PHA will fulfill, nevertheless, the requirements at 24 CFR § 903.7(o) enacted prior to August 17, 2015.
+The PHA will fulfil, nevertheless, the requirements at 24 CFR § 903.7(o) enacted prior to August 17, 2015.
 See Instructions for further detail on completing this item.
-Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal $In\ March\ 2017,\ the\ City\ of\ Spartanburg,\ Spartanburg\ County,\ and\ the\ Spartanburg\ Housing\ entered\ into\ a\ collaborative\ partnership\ to\ prepare\ an\ Assessment\ of\ Fair\ Housing\ (AFH)\ Study.$ Spartanburg County's Community and Economic Development Department has led the effort in support of Spartanburg Housing and the City to select consultant Mosaic Community Planning, LLC to prepare the study.
+Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal In March 2017, the City of Spartanburg, Spartanburg County, and the Spartanburg Housing entered into a collaborative partnership to prepare an Assessment of Fair Housing (AFH) Study.
+Spartanburg County's Community Blanning, LLC to prepare the study.
 Over the last nine months the three partners have gathered information from stakeholders, over 250 resident surveys, and six public meetings.
 The completed document, the Joint Analysis of Impediments to Fair Housing Choice is required to be submitted to the U.S. Department of Housing and Urban Development - Fair Housing Division for review.
 The document is a requirement as part of the partner's efforts to receive federal funds for housing, community development, and economic development.
-The completed document provides the partners with six (6) impediments that should be addressed over the next 3-5 years.
-Impediment #1: Lack Of Geographic Diversity In Affordable Housing Choices Impediment #2: Neighborhoods Need Place-Based Community Investments Impediment #3: Need For Continued And Expanded Fair Housing Activities Impediment #4: Affordable Housing Planning Lacks Equity Focus Impediment #5: Limited Housing Options For People With Disabilities Impediment #6: Weak Jobs-Transit Connection Fair Housing Goal: Describe fair housing strategies and actions to achieve the goal Fair Housing Goal:
+The completed document provides the partner's with six (6) impediments that should be addressed over the next 3-5 years.
+1. Impediment #1: Lack Of Geographic Diversity In Affordable Housing Choices 2.
+Impediment #1: Lack Of Geographic Div